AlonEirew/event-relation-resources/cd_datasets.md

 # Cross-Document Datasets
-In this section listed all datasets annotated with event-event relations (single or more).
+In this section listed all datasets annotated with event-event relations in the cross-document settings (single or more).

 ## Table Of Contents